Brugnola: Relationship to other grapes

 Through its parent-offspring relationship with Nebbiolo, Brugnola is a half-sibling of several Piemontese wine grape varieties including: Bubbierasco, Vespolina, Freisa, Nebbiolo rosé, Negretta, Neretto di Bairo and Rossola nera.

 Viticulture

 In Lombardy, Brugnola is noted for producing reliable yields and its strong resistance to the viticultural hazards of downy mildew and botrytis bunch rot.
 However, the vine is very prone to damage caused by the onset of powdery mildew late in the growing season.

 Wine regions

 Historically, plantings of Brugnola in the Valtellina region (pictured) were officially counted as being Fortana vines.

 While Brugnola was still officially considered only a synonym of Fortana in the 2000 Italian census, nearly all of the plantings of Brugnola in the Valtellina region are believed to be actual Brugnola plantings.
 The grape is a permitted blending variety in several of the red wines of Valtellina, most notably the DOCG wines of Valtellina Superiore-Grumello.
 Here is it blended with both Nebbiolo (Chiavennasca) as well as Rossola nera.

-Synonyms

-The Vitis International Variety Catalogue (VIVC) still officially recognizes Brugnola only as a synonym for Fortana and for Lambruscone.